DoWhileLoops/win-friends-influence-powershell/TagAllAzureResourceGroups.md

 }
 ```

-### Get all resource groups again to confirm it worked.
+### Get all resource groups again to confirm it worked:
 ```powershell
 Get-AzResourceGroup
 ```